NooraAz/openmm/docs-source/usersguide/library/02_compiling.rst

   and OPENCL_LIBRARY to point to the library (usually /usr/local/cuda/lib64/libOpenCL.so on Linux).

+After the configuration is done, press "e" to exit the configuration interface.
-Configure (press “c”) again.
+Then configure (press “c”) again.
 Adjust any variables that cause an error.
 Continue to configure (press “c”) until no starred CMake variables are displayed, then press “g” to generate the makefiles for building the project.